This post was updated in March 2020.

 The Qualified Opportunity Zone program, created by the Tax Cuts and Jobs Act of 2017, and contained in Section 1400Z-2 of the U.S. Internal Revenue Code of 1986, as amended (the Code), incentivizes investment in underserved communities.
-At Cadre, our focused strategy and pipeline of Opportunity Zone transactions with institutional operators position us to deliver what we believe is an attractive portfolio of qualifying investments that also feature material tax benefits.
-Through our program, investors can:
+We believe our focused strategy and pipeline of Opportunity Zone transactions with institutional operators position us to deliver what we believe is an attractive portfolio of qualifying investments that also feature material tax benefits.
+Through our program, eligible investors can:

 - Defer taxes on currently realized capital gain until the end of 2026.

 - Reduce the amount of deferred taxes owed by up to 15% (or 10% for investments made in 2020 or 2021).

 - Eliminate tax on capital gains from the sale or disposition of the investment if held for at least 10 years.

 Investors who have recently joined our Qualified Opportunity Zone platform and have begun evaluating or investing in available transactions may be wondering, “What happens next, in terms of taxes?”
 We’ll cover the basics in this guide, which summarizes the U.S. federal income tax reporting and filing obligations associated with an investment in a Qualified Opportunity Fund (QOF) pursuant to the Qualified Opportunity Zone program.

 We start with an illustration of major investment milestones, then provide a primer on IRS Form 8949, IRS Form 8997, and several sample filings.